ivangka/cli-order-executor/README.md

 2. The distance between entry and stop-loss prices
 3. Bybit's trading fees

-With this approach, leverage does not affect your actual risk exposure - your risk is fixed by the stop-loss distance and position size calculation.
+With this approach, **leverage does not affect your risk** - your risk is fixed by the stop-loss distance and position size calculation.
 Leverage only affects the number of concurrent positions - the higher the leverage, the more positions you can open within your available margin.

 ## Commands